 - No description of the behavior the test cases should check

-- Missing field names make tests often hard to follow
+- Missing field names can make tests hard to follow

-- More fields and data make these tests often very hard to read and maintain
+- More fields and data can make these tests very hard to read and maintain

-Creating unit tests will always involve writing some boiler-plate code.
-That’s where editor extensions come in handy.
-The Symflower Visual Studio Code extension allows you to generate tests in the above unit test style, and even maintain them.
-Please drop us a line on our public issue tracker if you are missing a feature, found a bug or just want to tell us how you like the extension and the unit test style.
+Please drop us a line on our public issue tracker if you are missing a feature, found a bug, or just want to tell us how you like the extension and our unit test style.

 Sign up for our newsletter and follow us on Twitter, Facebook, and LinkedIn to get notified about the upcoming releases and news about programming and tech.